JayBlackedOut/hass-nhlapi/automations.md

       value: 0
 ```

 Announce that the away team has scored over text-to-speech.
-For example, if the Pittsburgh Penguing are the away team and they score, the tts would say "Pittsburgh Penguins score!":
+For example, if the Pittsburgh Penguins are the away team and they score, the tts would say "Pittsburgh Penguins score!":

 ```
 - id: away_scores